 - Waterproof jacket and rain pants.
 These are essential if you come across bad weather when you’re out at sea.

 Foreign pharmacies can be unnerving, especially when there’s a language barrier.
-At the same time, when you’re in another country you can never rely on being able to find the same medicines that usually available over the counter at home.
-It’s easier and safer to bring any medical equipment you think you might need on your trip with you.
+At the same time, when you’re in another country you can never rely on being able to find the same medicines that are usually available over the counter at home.
+It’s easier and safer to bring any medical equipment you think you might need on your trip with you, starting with:

 - Seasickness medication.
-If you’re prone to seasickness stock up on over the counter remedies before you leave.
-Bonine® and Dramamine® are particularly effective but should be taken a couple of hours in advance of the trip.
+If you’re prone to seasickness, stock up on over the counter remedies before you leave.
+Bonine and Dramamine can both be effective but should be taken a couple of hours in advance of the trip.
 It’s always best to avoid combining anti nausea remedies with coffee.
 Avoid having too much to drink the night before if you want to have a puke-free trip!

 - Bug spray.
 This is an essential wherever you’re traveling to.
 Where there’s water, there are bugs, so come prepared!